Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

  - Additionally, note the file `src/niryo_moveit/scripts/TrajectorySubscriber.py`.
 This script subscribes to the SourceDestination topic.
 When something is published to this topic, this script will print out the information heard.

-2. Follow the steps in the [ROS-Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core, set ROS params, and start the server endpoint in the first terminal window.
+1. Follow the steps in the [ROS-Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core and set ROS params.

+1. Open a new terminal window and start the server endpoint with the following command:

+    ```bash
+    cd ~/catkin_ws/ && source devel/setup.bash

+    rosrun niryo_moveit server_endpoint.py
+    ```

-3. Open a second terminal in the ROS workspace. `rosrun` the subscriber script, e.g.
+1. Open a second terminal in the ROS workspace. `rosrun` the subscriber script, e.g.

     ```bash
     source devel/setup.bash